CascadeSTEAM/cascadesteam.github.io/index.md

 Our efforts are organized into programs, each of which is rooted in education, shared learning experiences, building relationships, and community impact, including:
 - **Community Groups**: Organizing communities of aspiring, current, or retired professionals focusing on a STEAM subtopic, including Citizen Science, Cybersecurity, Data Engineering, Engineering, IT, Linux, and Software Development.
 Efforts are in open collaboration with community partners, including [Bellingham Codes](https://bellingham.codes), [Bellingham Makerspace](https://bellinghammakerspace.org), [BTC Raspberry Pi Club](https://www.raspberrypiclub.org), and [LinuxFest Northwest](https://lfnw.org).
 - **[Mentorship](/mentorship.md)**: Connecting students and professionals, junior and senior professionals, and/or peers for organized and supportive personal and professional improvement.
-- **Internship** - Supporting students through internship and benefitting local nonprofit community partners through the execution of student projects.
+- **Internship**: Supporting students through internship and benefitting local nonprofit community partners through the execution of student projects.
 - **Workshops**: Instructor-led events and activities focusing on educational concepts.
 - **Group Projects**: Shared learning experiences focusing on educational concepts.
 - **Community Projects**: Shared learning experiences focusing on community impact, often collaborating with community partners.